 There is no word around when the company plans to submit for clearance with the US FDA so that they can launch the feature here.

-We will keep monitoring the developments and will update you around the progress.
+We will keep monitoring the developments and update you on the progress.

 As an Amazon Associate MyHealthyApple may earn commissions from qualifying purchases using our links